OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-Using-NodeJS.md

 // example of writing a basic python script that changes the trigger of the Omega LED
 // example of how to run it from the command line -->

+// TODO: add example of writing a basic script and running it - script should say good morning, good afternoon, good evening based on the system time, also have the Omega LED start blinking at the beginning of the script, when the print is done, sleep for 10 seconds, and then set it back to default-on

 You can use NodeJS the same way you would on a computer.
 Just write a script and execute it with the following command: